-We all want to be the best goldfish keepers we possibly can be for our aquatic friends, and we all care a great deal about our goldfish and providing the happiest, healthiest life for them.
-While there are people who genuinely choose to remain willfully ignorant of proper goldfish husbandry, most people genuinely care and unintentionally make mistakes that are extremely common among new and inexperienced goldfish keepers.
+We all want to be the best goldfish keepers for our aquatic friends, and we care a great deal about our goldfish and providing the happiest, healthiest lives for them.
+While there are people who choose to remain willfully ignorant of proper goldfish husbandry, most owners genuinely care about their pets.
+Of course, everyone can unintentionally make a mistake, especially one that is extremely common among new and inexperienced goldfish keepers.

-If you are dealing with a sick fish or you’re attempting to remedy a mistake you made, it can be easy to beat yourself up, but there’s no need to!
-You’re here for information and education, showing you obviously want to do what’s best for your goldfish.
+If you are dealing with a sick fish or are attempting to remedy a mistake that you made, it can be easy to berate yourself, but there’s no need to!
+In this article, we’ll cover some common mistakes that new goldfish keepers might experience.
+So, read on!

 1. Not Cycling the Tank

-This is easily the most common mistake people make when it comes to keeping goldfish, or any other fish for that matter.
-Most people are used to the simplicity of going to the store, buying a bowl or tank and some fish, and taking it all home to get started.
-What science has taught us is that this doesn’t allow for proper tank cycling.
+This is easily the most common mistake that people make when it comes to keeping goldfish or any other fish, for that matter.
+Most people are used to the simplicity of going to the store, buying a tank and a fish, and taking it all home to get started.
+However, this doesn’t allow for proper tank cycling.

-It is possible to perform a fish-in cycle, which means you already have the fish in the tank as you are cycling it.
-However, this is far from ideal.
-The main part of performing a tank cycle is allowing ammonia levels to become such that the beneficial bacteria have something to consume for energy, growth, and reproduction.
+It is possible to perform a fish-in cycle, which means you keep the fish in the tank as you are cycling it.
+However, this is not ideal and is no longer considered humane in modern-day fishkeeping.
+The main part of performing a tank cycle is to enable ammonia levels to become such that the beneficial bacteria have something to consume for energy, growth, and reproduction.

-Ammonia and nitrite can both be damaging to fish, temporarily or permanently, and the ideal ammonia and nitrite levels for a tank with fish living in it is zero.
+Ammonia and nitrite can both be damaging to fish, temporarily or permanently, and the ideal ammonia and nitrite levels for a tank with fish living in it are zero.
 As you can imagine, this makes it difficult to safely perform a fish-in cycle.
-There are products available that are bottle beneficial bacteria, which can help to jumpstart your tank cycling.
-These products are not an adequate replacement for performing a tank cycle, though.
+There are products available that contain beneficial bacteria, which can help jumpstart your tank cycling.
+These are not adequate replacements for performing a tank cycle, though.

 2. Not Researching the Needs of Goldfish

-If you had fish as a kid, you’ve probably had the experience of standing in the aisles of the pet store, picking out cute tank décor, grabbing some fish food and a heater, and heading home to get your new goldfish settled in.
-What many people don’t realize is the specific needs of goldfish.
+If you had fish as a kid, you’ve probably had the experience of standing in the aisle of the pet store, picking out cute tank décor, grabbing fish food and a heater, and heading home to get your new goldfish settled in.
+What many people don’t realize is that goldfish have specific needs.

-The most common mistake that people make is keeping goldfish in heated tanks or bowls.
-Goldfish are cool-water fish, which means that if their home is in a climate-controlled environment, like your living room that has air conditioning and heating, then they likely won’t require a heater.
-This isn’t always the case, but it’s true for the majority of homes.
-Keeping your goldfish in warm water doesn’t sound like a huge deal and, on the surface, it isn’t.
-What you may not realize is the negative impact it’s having on your goldfish until much too late.
+A common mistake that people make is keeping goldfish in heated tanks.
+Goldfish are cool-water fish, which means if their home is in a climate-controlled environment, like your living room with air conditioning and heating, they likely won’t require a heater.
+This isn’t always the case, of course, but it’s true for most homes.
+Keeping your goldfish in warm water doesn’t sound like a huge deal, and for you, it may not be.
+The problem is that you may not realize that something is having a negative impact on your goldfish until much too late.

 3. Choosing Inappropriate Tank Mates

 When it comes to choosing fish, many people use the “go to the store, pick out fish” method.
-What ends up happening is that people choose fish based on appearance and don’t consider each species’ specific needs.
-So, if you go to the store and choose goldfish and tropical freshwater fish, like angelfish, then one of the species is going to live in less-than-ideal water parameters because goldfish prefer cool water while angelfish prefer warm water.
+What ends up happening is that they choose a fish based on appearance and don’t consider the species’ specific needs.
+So, if you pick out a goldfish and a tropical freshwater fish, like an angelfish, one of the species is going to live in less-than-ideal water parameters because goldfish prefer cool water while angelfish prefer warm water.

-Some people get betta fish and goldfish, without realizing the stress and danger this puts both fish in, often leading to aggression and death.
+Some people get betta fish and goldfish without realizing the stress and danger that this causes both fish.
 Another common mistake with goldfish is choosing small tank mates.
-There is some crossover between the environmental preferences of goldfish and guppies, but goldfish will eat almost anything that fits in their mouth.
+There is a bit of crossover between the environmental preferences of goldfish and guppies, for example, but goldfish will eat almost anything that fits in their mouth.
 This includes guppy fry and even adult guppies.

 Some people claim that goldfish can’t be kept in a tank with any other fish because of how messy goldfish are.
-This isn’t true, fortunately.
-There are appropriate tank mates for goldfish, including large snails, like mystery snails, and other cool-water fish, like dojo loaches.
-However, care should be taken when choosing tank mates for your goldfish.
-Choosing inappropriate tank mates will likely end in heartbreak for you and stress for your fish that survive.
+Fortunately, this isn’t true.
+There are appropriate tank mates for goldfish, including large snails, such as mystery snails, and other cool-water fish, such as dojo loaches.
+However, care should still be taken when choosing tank mates for your goldfish.
+Choosing inappropriate ones will likely end in heartbreak for you and stress for the fish that survive.

 4. Overstocking the Tank